nasa/openmct/docs/src/guide/index.md

 ### Type Features

 Features of a domain object type are expressed as symbolic string identifiers.
-They are defined in practice by usage; currently, the Open MCT Web platform only uses the creation feature to determine which domain object types should appear in the Create menu.
+They are defined in practice by usage; currently, the Open MCT platform only uses the creation feature to determine which domain object types should appear in the Create menu.